danielmititelu/danielmititelu.github.io/content/projects/plant-watering-system/part-4/index.md

 - raspberrypi
 ---

 While Arduino studio is awesome, it didn't seem to have the best support for the Raspberry Pi Pico.
-The recommended language for the Pico are C++ and Python and i decided to go with Python.
+The recommended languages for the Pico are C++ and Python and I decided to go with Python.

 I rewrite the code in Python and did the following improvements:
 - connect the board to wi-fi
 - get the time from a NTP(Network Time Protocol) server